Emotional Turbulence: Working Clinically with Unformed Experience

 Avner Bergstein is a training and supervising psychoanalyst with the Israel Psychoanalytic Society.
 He maintains a private practice with adults, adolescents and children and has worked for some years at a kindergarten for children with autism.
 As the author of numerous papers and book chapters elaborating on the clinical implications of the writings of Meltzer and Bion, he conducts seminars focusing on primitive mental states.
 His papers have been translated into German, French, Spanish and Portuguese.
 He has also translated and co-edited the Hebrew translation of a number of psychoanalytic books, including works by Bion, Tustin and Ogden.
 Writing in a clear and lucid manner, Avner Bergstein integrates Bion’s sometimes highly theoretical thinking with everyday clinical practice, to facilitate his dense and condensed formulations and make them clinically accessible and useful.
-His first book, Bion and Meltzer’s Expeditions into Unmapped Mental Life (Routledge 2019) is written for psychoanalysts and psychoanalytically oriented psychotherapists who are attracted to Bion and Meltzer’s radical thinking.
+His first book, Bion and Meltzer’s Expeditions into Unmapped Mental Life: Beyond the Spectrum in Psychoanalysis (Routledge, 2018) is written for psychoanalysts and psychoanalytically oriented psychotherapists who are attracted to Bion and Meltzer’s radical thinking.

 - acquire further understanding of some of W.R.
 Bion’s crucial concepts;